Uber losses widen as driver incentives rise along with trips

 Uber doubled down on Uber Eats, which has been a pandemic winner, by acquiring rival startup Postmates and last-mile alcohol delivery company Drizly.

-Uber is also expanding its grocery delivery business, having announced partnerships with Albertsons Companies Inc (ACI.N) and Costco Wholesale Corp (COST.O).
+Uber is also expanding its grocery delivery business, having announced partnerships with Albertsons Companies Inc and Costco Wholesale Corp.

 Our Standards: The Thomson Reuters Trust Principles.